-We selected three new topics for the oral presentations: Biophotonics, Light-Matter Interactions and A.I. & Photonics.
+For POM January 2021, we selected three new topics for the oral presentations: Frequency Combs, Biosensors, and Metasurfaces.
+These three topic areas are described in more detail below.
 We encourage everyone in the optics community to submit high-quality posters, even if they are not within one of the three core topics.
-The three thematic topic areas of POM 2020 are described below.
 Abstract submission is here.
 The program is located here.